 While the best parts of finding a job are accepting the offer and signing the contract, how do you know the role is right for you?
 Well, before considering a job, it’s important to learn about your prospective employer.

-Why should you evaluate your future employer?
+Why evaluate your prospective employer?

 By assessing your prospective employer, you’ll figure out if the open role fits your skills, expectations, and career development path.
 This way, you’ll be able to make a conscious and informed decision about your next professional step and find yourself in a better-tailored and more satisfactory working environment.
 Besides, it will definitely help you in your discussion with the recruiter and manage the company’s expectations.

 A 360 evaluation process